HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

 title: Collaborate
 ---

-In this lab you will create a team of two developers (e.g. with your neighbor) and collaborate on improving the application.
+In this lab you will create a team of two developers (e.g. with your neighbour) and collaborate on improving the application.

 # Split the work

 One member of the team will act as the author and change the content of the application (`index.html`).
 The other member will act as designer and change the visual presentation of the content.

 1. Create and embed a minimal CSS file into `index.html`
-1. Test locally
+1. Test locally (load `index.html` in a browser)
-1. Create a GitHub Repository for the code
-1. Add all files to the repo and push it
-1. Add your team mate as a collaborator

-# Invite you parter into your IBM Cloud organisation

-To enable your partner to work in your organization you should invite him into it.
-This process is described [here](https://console.bluemix.net/docs/iam/iamuserinv.html#iamuserinv).
-Please perform the steps described in the `Inviting users` and the steps under `Cloud Foundry access` in the `Assigning user access` section.
-You should give your Partner `Developer` rights in the `dev` space in the Germany (Frankfurt) region.

-# Create a CI/CD pipeline

-1. Create a `manifest.yml` with the following content:
+1. Add a new file called `manifest.yml` with the following content:

     <pre>
     applications: